 When entering an alt statement, a snapshot is taken.

 The alternative branches in the alt statement and the top alternatives of invoked altsteps and altsteps that are activated as defaults are processed in the order of their appearance.
 If several defaults are active, the reverse order of their activation determines the evaluation order of the top alternatives in the defaults.
 The alternative branches in active defaults are reached by the default mechanism described in clause 20.5.
+If the alt statement contains the @nodefault modifier, all active default alternatives are ignored for the execution of this alt statement.

 The individual alternative branches are either branches that may be guarded by a Boolean expression or else-branches, i.e. alternative branches starting with [else].